MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 Principle
 =========

-Several C modules implement the VG Pack's Low Level APIs.
+Several C modules implement the VG Pack's Low-Level APIs.
-Some on them are generic, some on them are platform specific dependent (more specifically: GPU dependent).
+Some are generic, and some are platform-specific dependent (more precisely: GPU dependent).
-The generic modules provide some header files to be extended by the specific modules.
+The generic modules provide header files to be extended by the specific modules.
 The generic C modules are available on `MicroEJ Central Repository <zzz_centralrepourl_zzz/modules>`_  and the specific C modules on the `Developer Repository <zzz_devrepourl_zzz/microej-developer-repository-release>`_.

 The following picture illustrates the available C modules and their relations.
 It is a simplified view: all sources and headers files of each C module are not visible.
-The next chapters explain the aim and relations of each C module.
+The following chapters explain the aim and relations of each C module.

 .. figure:: images/vg_cco.*
    :alt: MicroVG C Modules